greencatsoft/scalajs-angular/README.md

 Note that you can make your controller implement the ```TemplateController``` trait and register it directly to the ```routeProvider``` as shown above.

-### Limitations

-As mentioned earlier, the project is at the very early stage of development, and misses a few bindings to some core classes or functions.
-Notable example is the support for the directives, which is planned in near future.

-On the other hand, we possibly won't add support for services as they can be much more conveniently done using Scala's companion objects.

 ### License